Archives

 Interpreting services for other languages: No

 Originally from the San Francisco Bay Area, Natasha moved to Austin in 2012 after receiving a contract to dance with Ballet Austin.
 Her passion for health and injury prevention began while utilizing Pilates during her profession as a ballerina.
-While in graduate school, Natasha discovered an affinity for pelvic physical therapy with emphasis on trauma recovery, chronic pain, and LBGTQ+ care.
+While in graduate school, Natasha discovered an affinity for pelvic physical therapy with an emphasis on trauma recovery, chronic pain, and LGBTQ+ care.
 She would love to expand healthcare to folks undergoing gender affirmation procedures throughout all stages of transition.
-She is Pelvic Floor Level 1 certified through APTA, lumbopelvic dry needling certified, and has participated in several continuing education courses for trauma informed care and pelvic health.
+She is Pelvic Floor Level 1 certified through APTA, lumbopelvic dry needling certified, and has participated in several continuing education courses for trauma-informed care and pelvic health.

 Kimia Kardan, PT, DPT